JensKaiser96/TextTechnology/README.md

 xml containing the filered question is at `data/output.full.xml` xml containing a limited selection of 500 filtered questions is at `data/output.500.xml`

+database is at `psql -h bergbussard -d ttws2021 -U ttws2021` using table `gutefrage`